alfredohernandezinostroza/MetaSpread/paper.md

 python -m metaspread
 ```

-Or it can be run purely through command line arguments, as detailed in section \ref{structure-sim}.
+Or it can be run purely through command line arguments, as detailed in the Structure of the simulation platform section.

 # Outlook